getsolarajs/solara-docs/docs/official-apis/solarajs-api.md

 ### GET /about

-Retrieves more about the SolaraJS package.
+Retrieves more about the Solara.js package.

 **Example:**